Penguins sign Sullivan to extension through 2019-20 season

 Resilience, speed and confidence in depth are the defining characteristics of the Sullivan-led Penguins.
 This season, no team has performed better when trailing after two periods.
 Shot metrics continue to identify the Penguins' success as highly sustainable and less likely to suffer from fluctuations in shooting and save percentage.
 And steady contributions from those who followed Sullivan from Wilkes-Barre/Scranton to the Penguins — Conor Sheary, Bryan Rust, Scott Wilson, Tom Kuhnhackl and Matt Murray — have allowed the team to overcome star players' injuries and slumps.

 “Some people would view this as an easier job than maybe some of the up-and-coming, rebuilding teams, but quite frankly, I think it's the opposite,” Rutherford said.
-“It's very difficult.
-Teams have a standard of play in May and June, and everybody expects that same standard when the (next) season starts, which isn't even possible.
-What he does is he makes the team accountable and reminds them on a regular basis that this is a very good team and we're expected to win.
-No time off here.
-He keeps them accountable.”
+“It's very difficult.”

 Following an NHL career in which he appeared in 709 regular-season games, Sullivan in 2002 joined Boston's organization as a coach and soon led the Bruins.
 But after a 29-37-16 campaign in 2005-06, Boston fired Sullivan.
 Almost a decade as an assistant with Tampa Bay, Vancouver and the New York Rangers followed.

-Sullivan's contract extension comes on the heels of a summer in which Rutherford signed a three-year deal that attaches him to the Penguins through the 2018-19 season.
+Sullivan's contract extension comes on the heels of a summer in which Rutherford signed a three-year deal.

 Jonathan Bombulie and Bill West are Tribune-Review staff writers.
 Reach Bombulie at jbombulie@tribweb.com or via Twitter @BombulieTrib and West at wwest@tribweb.com or via Twitter @BWest_Trib.